 Graduates of firefighting schools generally need to meet the minimum training requirements of an emergency medical technician (EMT) before being eligible for work.
 Basic EMT training programs can be completed in as few as 2-3 weeks and include training on emergency responsiveness and basic medical care.
 Completing EMT training also requires having a current cardiopulmonary resuscitation (CPR) certification.
 Major metropolitan areas may have additional requirements, such as completing advanced EMT training even through the paramedic level.

 Career Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reported in May 2015 that firefighters earned $46,870 as a median annual wage.
-In the coming 2014-2024 decade, the BLS predicts a 5% job growth for firefighters.
+The U.S. Bureau of Labor Statistics (BLS) reported in May 2018 that firefighters earned $53,240 as a mean annual wage.
+In the coming 2018-2028 decade, the BLS predicts a job growth which is as fast as the average for firefighters.